CTVA

 The drunken Stone (Novack) and Willy (Carlson) promise to make good after

 they sell their cattle then leave the bar.
-While out in the street they decide to
+While out in the street they

 do some target practicing.
 As Willy shoots at a hitching post Johnny and